thisisthor/lectures/Sessions/02/README.md

 ### In class we will discuss:
 1. Visual perceptions
-* Examples of bio's (Be prepared to present your own for critique)
+* Bio's (Be prepared to present your own for critique)
 * More website examples
 * Tutorials on your current progress